Cumulocity-IoT/cumulocity-microservice-archetype/README.md

  Y: : Y
 ```

 Now you have created your microservice project successfully!
 However, you could configure even more and run the post-generation script.
 To do so, you have to initialize devC8yBaseURL and devC8yUserCredentialsBASE64.
+If you have already have set this for example via go-c8y-cli, you already done and have a registered microservice on your tenant!

 _IMPORTANT!!!_